dezmanvee/dezmanvee/README.md

-# Hi there👋, I am currently working on a Developer Blog Platform and expanding my expertise to include Microsoft SQL Server and database management.
+# Hi there👋, I am currently working on a fullstack application, Developer Blog Platform.

 ## About Me

 I'm a software developer.
 Currently, I focus on implementing interactive and user-friendly interfaces using React.js and Next.js on the client side, Node.js and Express.js on the server side, and employ HTTP for seamless communication between them.
+Additionally, I'm expanding my expertise by learning MS SQL Server for database management and AWS for cloud services.

 ## Tech Stack